Marketing Job Titles & Roles: 2025 Guide

-Marketing Job Titles and Roles
+Marketing Job Titles & Roles.

 Marketing is one of the fastest growing fields of the decade.
 Recent BLS data suggests there are more than 316,000 marketing roles available in the United States, with more than 31,000 new opportunities projected to be added by 2030.
 And that’s not all: a 10% average growth rate puts the marketing field well ahead of adjacent industries, and is only expected to rise as new frontiers and platforms become available.